octanner/ios-team/common-infrastructure.md

 _Alternatives we don't want to use:_

 * Manually checking iTunes Connect or the App Store app
+* [AppBot](https://appbot.co/), just because it costs more money.
+Reevaluate when review volumes across apps are high.

 ## CommHub — Internal push notification server